 There are approximately 60 NHP sworn officers assigned to traffic enforcement which are trained to conduct Level II and III inspections.
-For these sworn offficers, CMV inspections are only to be conducted when not engaged in general traffic enforcement duties.
+For these sworn officers, CMV inspections are only to be conducted when not engaged in general traffic enforcement duties.
 These inspections do not count toward the NHP inspection goals, but are uploaded to SAFER and are included in MCMIS.
 These officers are expected to maintain certifications and they may assist with MCSAP events if coverage is available and their certifications are current.

 Due to the decline in manpower several vacancies have been created in Commercial Enforcement.
-Personnel in Reno and Elko have been down significantly, to the point that for FFY22, NHP had only 28 Sworn Officers filling the 43 designated commercial sworn positions.
-Manpower is expected to maintain or possibly decrease for FFY23.
+Personnel in Reno and Elko have been down significantly, to the point that for the FFY21 CVSP, NHP has only 28 Sworn Officers filling the 43 designated commercial sworn positions.
+Manpower is expected to decrease for FFY2022.